AdyGCode/SaaS-FED-Notes/session-03/S03-PHP-Basics-I.md

 ## Basic Page continued

-Every PHP File must have documentation
+Every PHP File should have documentation.

+It should include:

-- Indicates what it the code does
+- Indicates what the code does
 - Indicates who the code is by
 - Indicates when code was started